Smallpox in Australia: Outbreaks of 1830-1831 and 1860s

 The 1830s and 1860s outbreaks may well have begun earlier and continued longer than written records reveal.
-Dowling, for instance, prefers to list the 1830-31 outbreak as 1828-1832.
+Dowling, for instance, prefers to list the 1830–31 outbreak as 1828–1832.
 It is also possible, if the 1789 outbreak marked the original infection, that later ones were flare-ups of a disease that now had a permanent epidemic presence in some part of Australia.

 These later outbreaks need not have been the same disease as the 1789 one, but they are linked to it by certain arguments.
-In 1831 the surgeon John Mair reported that several of his informants believed that Aborigines with scars from a much older epidemic were immune to the current one.
-Thus, the debate between the surgeons Mair and Busby (see below), on whether the 1830-1831 outbreak was smallpox or chickenpox, has implications also for the 1789 epidemic.
+In 1831 the surgeon John Mair reported that several of his informants believed that many Aboriginal persons with pre-existent scarring, presumed to be from smallpox, did not catch the current epidemic.
+Thus, the debate between the surgeons Mair and Busby (see below), on whether the 1830–1831 outbreak was smallpox or chickenpox, may have implications also for the 1789 epidemic.